Have you suffered a Pedestrian Accident in Florida?

 Most importantly, you should speak with a knowledgeable pedestrian accident attorney as soon as possible.
 Retaining an attorney to represent you may be vital to maximizing your financial compensation.

-With a devotion to excellence, our lawyers have a notable track record of success negotiating fair settlements that provide clients with full compensation for their damages and injuries.
+With a devotion to excellence, our lawyers have a notable track record of success in negotiating fair settlements that provide clients with full compensation for their damages and injuries.
 We can help you seek a swift and fair resolution with the insurance companies.
 If a settlement is not possible, our attorneys stand ready to fight in court to seek a verdict in your favor.

 Compensation for Pedestrian Accident Victims

-Compensation for pedestrian accident victims generally falls into two categories: economic damages and non-economic damages.
+Compensation for pedestrian accident victims generally falls into two categories:

 Economic damages compensate a Florida pedestrian accident victim for out-of-pocket expenses that may include: